Easy Lover

 "Easy Lover" is a song performed by Philip Bailey of Earth, Wind & Fire and Phil Collins of the band Genesis, jointly written and composed by Bailey, Collins, and Nathan East.
 The song first appeared on Bailey's 1984 solo album, Chinese Wall.
 Collins has performed the song in his live concerts, and it appears on his 1990 album, Serious Hits...
 Live! (with Fred White and Arnold McCuller both sharing to perform Bailey's original part), his 1998 compilation album, ...Hits, and his 2016 career-spanning compilation The Singles.
 It is Bailey's only US top 40 hit as a solo artist.

 The song was a No. 1 hit in several countries, including Canada, the Netherlands, Ireland, and the United Kingdom.
 In the U.S., it spent 23 weeks on the Billboard Hot 100 chart, including 7 weeks in the top 10, and peaked at No. 2 during the weeks of 2 February 1985 and 9 February 1985, behind "I Want to Know What Love Is" by Foreigner.
 On the UK Singles Chart, it reached No. 1, staying there for four weeks.
-The single sold over a million copies in the U.S. and was certified gold, as the RIAA requirement for a platinum single disc was not lowered to one million units until 1989.
+The single sold over a million copies in the U.S. and was certified Gold in March, 1985, as the RIAA requirement for a platinum single disc was not lowered to one million units until 1989.
 In addition, "Easy Lover" has been certified platinum by the British Phonographic Industry (BPI) and Music Canada.
 Despite Collins' popularity in Australia, its lowly position on that country's chart was because of a record company dispute.

 "Easy Lover" won an MTV Video Music Award for Best Overall Performance in a Video in and was Grammy Award nominated for Best Pop Performance by a Duo or Group with Vocals in 1986.

 The song was used by the World Wrestling Federation as the theme for the first WrestleMania in March 1985 at Madison Square Garden.

 Background

 In 1984, Phil Collins was hired as the producer for Philip Bailey's solo album, Chinese Wall.
-According to Collins, Bailey approached him at the end of the sessions for the album and asked him to write a song together.
+According to Collins, Bailey approached him at the end of the sessions for the album and asked him to write a song together as filler for the album (according to Casey Kasem on AT40s year end countdown that year).
 In "Phil Collins: My Life in 15 Songs", a 2016 interview he gave to Rolling Stone magazine, Collins said of the song: "So we just started having a jam one night, and went round and round and turned it into a verse and a chorus.
 We recorded it that night so we wouldn't forget it.
 That song doesn't sound like any particular era.
 It's just fantastic."
 According to the official sheet music, the song is in the key of F minor and has a tempo of 105 BPM, though the studio recording has a tempo of 130 BPM.